strimzi/proposals/058-zk-kraft-migration.md

 **_Status changes_**

-If the migration finished, the FSM moves to the `DualWrite` state.
+If the migration finished, the FSM moves to the `KRaftDualWriting` state.
-If the migration is still ongoing, the FSM stays in the `Migration` state.
+If the migration is still ongoing, the FSM stays in the `KRaftBuildingMetadataLog` state.

 ---